svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/festus_desoto_corridor_growth_with_guardrails_onepager_v1.md

 - Using **strong rules and community-controlled entities** (like FDIA/FCIC and a city‑wide civic authority and assembly) to protect:
   - Noise, water, and traffic.
   - Floodplains, tree cover, and views.
-  - The city's general fund and long‑term flexibility.
+  - The city's general fund and long‑term flexibility.

 ## 4. What this corridor strategy tries to do